lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

 In general, only a Transcription resource can take a **hasZone** property.
 A Transcription needs to be able to be able to take multiple **Zones** as it is quite common for a paragraph to cross from one **Surface** to the next.

 A **Zone** is something that should be tethered to a **Manifestation Surface** via an **isOnSurface** property.
 The **Zone** should point to **Manifestation Surface** property rather than an **ISurface** property because the coordinates in question should really refer to the ideal coordinate regions of the Manifestation rather than any one instantiation of that surface.
 This is true even when the transcription for this **Zone** is a marginal note only appearing in a particular Item.
 While the marginal note appears only in the right column of this particular Item, the space itself nevertheless remains common to the Manifestation, and all Items of this Manifestation share this space.
-If a user wants to call up the particular image where this marginal note appears, they only need to request the correct **ISurface** from the available **ISurfaces** listed by the **Manifestation Surface**
+If a user wants to call up the particular image where this marginal note appears, they only need to request the correct **ISurface** from the available **ISurfaces** listed by the **Manifestation Surface**.
+The coordinates associated with each Zone can the be used to target an area on any related IIIF Canvas.

 # Properties

-With this description in mind, we should be able to describe a predictable and consistent set of properties that belong to each kind of surface.
+With this description in mind, we should be able to describe a predictable and consistent set of properties that belong to each kind of surface and related resources.

 ## Manifestation Surface properties